zbqq/aicp_mapping/README.md

 * Option _"-s robot"_ is meant to be used if the corrected pose from AICP is fed back into the state estimator.
 Each corrected pose is published only once as soon as computed.
 * Option _"-s debug"_ is meant to be used during debug.
 The corrected pose message is published at the same frequency as the pose estimate from the state estimator \(for visualization purposes\).

+#### Misc

+Required Topics (ROS):

+* Point Cloud from a 3D Lidar, ideally transformed into the base frame
+* Relative odometry estimate.
+This is the estimate of the LIDAR frame in a fixed frame.
+This should have low drift

+To filter an ANYmal rosbag to contain only the required topics

+* rosbag filter in.bag out.bag "topic=='/tf' or topic=='/state_estimator/pose_in_odom' or topic=='/point_cloud_filter/velodyne/point_cloud_filtered' or topic=='/tf_static'"

 ***